sj140497/SJ-InfloTechTest/README.md

 `UserManagement.BlazorClient` runs over https on URL `https://localhost:7020` `UserManagement.Api` runs over https on URL `https://localhost:7287`

 These have both been setup in the relevant applications.
-Ideally these would be powered by configuration and not hardcoded.
+Ideally these would be powered by configuration and not hardcoded, for when delpoying to higher environments.

 ## Changes Made to the Original Project